-In February 2016, the Financial Accounting Standards Board, or FASB, issued Auditing Standards Update, or ASU, No. 2016-02, Leases (Topic 842), which establishes a comprehensive new lease accounting model.
+In February 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2016-02, Leases (Topic 842), which establishes a comprehensive new lease accounting model.
 The new standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than twelve months.
-The new standard is effective for fiscal years and interim periods beginning after December 15, 2018 and requires modified retrospective application.
-Early adoption is permitted.
-The Company is currently evaluating the impact that the standard will have on its consolidated financial statements.
+The new standard is effective for fiscal years and interim periods beginning after December 15, 2018, with early adoption permitted.
+A modified retrospective transition approach is required for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, including a number of optional practical expedients that entities may elect to apply.
+In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements, an update which provides another transition method, in addition to the existing modified retrospective transition method, by allowing entities to initially apply the new lease standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+In preparation for adoption of the standard, the Company engaged a third-party service provider to assist the Company with the evaluation.
+The Company has identified all leases and is currently reviewing the leases to determine the impact of the update on the Company's consolidated financial statements.
+The Company is planning to adopt the new standard by initially applying the guidance at the adoption date, January 1, 2019, and recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption as permitted by ASU No. 2018-11.